ProneilS/Portfolio/README.md

 📝 Download my resume

 🤝 Credits

 This portfolio was originally inspired by beautiful-react-tailwind-portfolio by Pedro Machado.

-It has been heavily customized and modified by Proneil Sengupta to match my personal projects, style, and vision.
+It has been customized and modified by Proneil Sengupta to match my personal projects, style, and vision.

 📬 Contact
-📧 Email: proneil.sengupta@gmail.com
+📧 Email:
+proneil.sengupta@gmail.com

-🧑‍💻 GitHub: @ProneilS
+🧑‍💻 GitHub:
+@ProneilS

-🔗 LinkedIn: linkedin.com/in/proneil
+🔗 LinkedIn:
+linkedin.com/in/proneils